Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 -   Go to the test list (using the round fruit icon in the top left of the screen)

--   Tap “Universal Upload” on Tangerine’s home screen
+-   Tap "Universal Upload" on Tangerine’s home screen

--   Wait for confirmation message, “Results Successfully Synced to Cloud”
+-   Wait for confirmation message, "Results Successfully Synced to Cloud"

 -   Remember to fully ***Power Off*** all devices at the end of each day.